Dallas Mayor Eric Johnson moves a step closer to new NFL team dream

 That's what members of the mayor's committee have been tasked to do.

 "If you design things, if you build new things, you have to be very careful," University of North Texas Director of Sports Management, Bob Heere said.
-"Be like hey, how do we use this, how do we make substantial facility venue that beneficial for everyone."
+"Be like, 'Hey, how do we use this?
+How do we make substantial use of a facility or venue that is beneficial for everyone?'"

 Mayor Johnson made it clear his committee was not formed to create competition for the Dallas Cowboys.
 He believes it's time for Dallas to play a bigger role in North Texas's sports landscape.